Lost Something in Stockholm? Don’t Worry, It’s Probably Hanging in a Tree

 One of the most charming aspects of life in Stockholm is that when you lose something, about 95% of the people will put it somewhere in the hopes that you will find it.
 (Not like in Texas where someone sees a hat and proudly declares, “This is MY hat now.”)

-Over the years, I’ve seen all sorts of items lovingly placed in plain sight: scarves, stuffed animals, and even shoes (though, honestly, how does someone not notice they’ve lost a shoe?).
-But last week, I came across my favorite find of all – a dinosaur perched on the fence outside my workplace.
+Over the years, I’ve seen all sorts of items lovingly placed in plain sight: scarves, stuffed animals, and even shoes (though, honestly, how does someone not notice they’ve lost a shoe?
+Did they limp home in shame or was it a Cinderella story gone wrong?).
+But last week, I came across my favorite find of all – a toy dinosaur perched on the fence outside my workplace.

 1. Trying to convince my adult children who have never been on an airplane to come visit their relatives – I only have a few more months before I go alone.
 Advice?